 • Description: Maximum attachment size, in MB.
-This is a validation property of the CM API.
-It controls the size of attachments at tickets, units, and resources.
-It also controls the size of incoming (not outgoing!) email attachments.
-The value of this property needs to be aligned with the respective setting in the application server configuration.
+This property controls the size of attachments at tickets, customers, and resources.
+It also controls the size of incoming (not outgoing) email attachments.
+The value of this property needs to be aligned with the respective setting in the application server configuration (add the parameter max-post-size to the <a href="http://htt attachment.type.hints calendar.csv.dateFormat

-attachment.type.hints